 The HomePod mini is a very different proposition, however, priced very competitively indeed.
 It will set you back just £99 ($99) – that's a lot more in line with the Amazon Echos and Google Homes of this world.

 Many smart speakers are regularly discounted and even bundled free with other products, but don't expect the same of HomePod and HomePod mini.
 That said, if there's a rare discount to be had it's sure to be listed on our best HomePod and HomePod mini deals page.
+You never know, some places might want to get rid of their HomePod stock cheap to make way for more current products.

 **Winner: HomePod mini**